Common skin conditions in Australia with prevention tips

 - Acne that causes distress or scarring.

 Telehealth doctor provides easy and quick access to healthcare, especially for non-emergent problems.
 For skin conditions, you can talk to a doctor from home, cutting travelling and wait time.
-Online doctors can look at visible symptoms through video calls or pictures, providing treatment plans and prescriptions if needed.- Telehealth consultations: Speak with a qualified online doctor from the comfort of your home through secure telehealth appointments
+Online doctors can look at visible symptoms through video calls or pictures, providing management plans and prescriptions if needed.- Telehealth consultations: Speak with a qualified online doctor or medical practitioner from the comfort of your home through secure telehealth appointments

-- Online prescriptions: Receive instant scripts for your medication, without needing to visit a clinic.
+- Online prescriptions: Access a clinical assessment for prescriptions (where clinically appropriate) for your medication, without needing to visit a clinic.
 Also have your medicines delivered through online pharmacy delivery at your convenient time.

-- Medical certificates: Obtain a valid medical certificate online for work or school without stepping out of your home, whether it is for same day or multiple days doctors certificate.
+- Medical certificates: Consult a doctor for a medical certificate assessment online for work or school without stepping out of your home, whether it is for same day or multiple days doctors certificate.

 - Doctor referrals: Access online referrals to specialists and diagnostic services, saving time and effort.